dariuszdawidowski/ftpsync/README.md

 # ftpsync
 Command-line tool to smart-synchronizing local directory with remote FTP.

-Simple and elegant, written in Python without 3rd-party dependencies.
+Simple and elegant, written in Python3 without 3rd-party dependencies.

 Usage:
 ======